Frequently Asked Questions¶

 In this page we provide answers to common questions about Epsilon.
 If your question is not answered here, please feel free to ask in the forum.

 Briefly, with EMF you can specify metamodels and construct models that conform to these metamodels, while with Epsilon you can process these EMF models and metamodels (e.g. validate them, transform them, generate code from them etc.).

 No. Epsilon is a family of languages, one of which targets model-to-model transformation (ETL).

 Epsilon has a dedicated forum where you can ask questions about the tools and languages it provides.
 Whenever possible, please use the forum instead of direct email.
 We're monitoring the forum very closely and there is practically no difference in terms of response time.
-Also, answered questions in the forum form a knowledge base, which other users can consult in case they face similar issues in the future.
-Last but not least, an active forum is an indication of a healthy and actively maintained project (properties that the Eclipse Foundation takes very seriously).
+Also, answered questions in the forum form a knowledge base, which other users can consult in case they face similar issues in the future, and an active forum is an indication of a healthy and actively maintained project (properties that the Eclipse Foundation takes very seriously).
+When posting messages to the forum we recommend that you use your full (or at least a realistic) name instead of a nickname (e.g. "ABC", "SomeGuy") as the latter can lead to pretty awkward sentences.